-Neither Artisan Partners Asset Management nor the selling stockholders have authorized and do not authorize the making of any offer of shares through any financial intermediary on its or their behalf, other than offers made by the underwriter with a view to the final placement of the shares as contemplated in this prospectus supplement.
+Artisan Partners Asset Management has not authorized and does not authorize the making of any offer of shares through any financial intermediary on its behalf, other than offers made by the underwriter with a view to the final placement of the shares as contemplated in this prospectus supplement.
 Accordingly, no purchaser of the shares, other than the underwriter, is authorized to make any further offer of the shares on behalf of the sellers or the underwriter.